CentroDL/godot/w02/README.md

-# Week 1 - Introduction to Programming
+# Week 2 - Object-Oriented Programming

 ### What did we do last week?